-The women’s national soccer team performance in the last decade is one of the reasons the sport’s popularity has risen in the U.S. The women's national soccer team is currently considered the best women’s soccer team in the world, according to FIFA.
-They have won a total of three FIFA Women's World Cups, four Olympic women's gold medals, and ten Algarve Cups.
+The women’s national soccer team performance in the last decade is one of the reasons the sport’s popularity has risen in the U.S. The women's national soccer team is currently considered the best women’s soccer team in the world, according to FIFA's ranking of national soccer teams.
 The men’s national team, on the other hand, is not as successful as the women’s team, ranking mid tier in FIFA’s world rank.

 The LA Galaxy and Seattle Sounders are two of the most prestigious teams in the MLS.
-They lead the league in revenue, 50 million U.S. dollars and 44 million U.S. dollars respectively, as well as in team value.
+They lead the league in revenue with 63 million U.S. dollars and 53 million U.S. dollars respectively, as well as in team value.
 LA Galaxy is the only team with five MLS Cup trophies.
 Players such as David Beckham and Landon Donovan, considered one of the best American soccer players of all-time, were part of the LA Galaxy roster in the past.

 This text provides general information.
 Statista assumes no